Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 2 - (Appearance)/Bordes-Number_06/Border.md

 You can indicate which side will have a border or not.
 Being them: top - up; bottom - down; left - left; right - right;
 Using border and then the side you want, example:``border-left: none;``.

-- Arredondar:
+- Round:
 We can transform a simple square box into a circle, thanks to the **border-radius** command.
-The larger the number, the rounder it becomes, notice when we assign 200px.Furthermore, just as we can tell which direction has an edge or not, the same goes for rounding.[Go here to see](https://www.w3schools.com/cssref/css3_pr_border-radius.php)
+The larger the number, the rounder it becomes, notice when we assign 200px.Furthermore, just as we can tell which direction has an edge or not, the same goes for rounding.[Go here to see](https://www.w3schools.com/cssref/css3_pr_border-radius.php).

 ![image](https://github.com/Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/assets/172524894/d67e71de-ef48-4952-937b-91d0cde81923)

+- Definition and Usage Round:
+The border-radius property defines the radius of the element's corners.This property can have from one to four values.
+Here are the rules:

+1. Four values - border-radius: 15px 50px 30px 5px;
+First value applies to top-left corner, second value applies to top-right corner, third value applies to bottom-right corner, and fourth value applies to bottom-left corner;

+2. Three values - border-radius: 15px 50px 30px;
+First value applies to top-left corner, second value applies to top-right and bottom-left corners, and third value applies to bottom-right corner;

+3. Two values - border-radius: 15px 50px;
+First value applies to top-left and bottom-right corners, and the second value applies to top-right and bottom-left corners;

+4. One value - border-radius: 15px;
+The value applies to all four corners, which are rounded equally;

 # Bonus
 As a bonus to end this module, we will talk about the **visibility and opacity** commands:

-## opacity
+## Opacity
 Translating to opacity, it is a specific command used for an object to be transparent;

 ### Types of Opacity